 Creating a physical environment that supports health and wellbeing is key to activating the Okanagan Charter at UBC.
-Implementing designated smoke-free areas around our campuses is just one way that the University is transforming its built and natural environment to create a happier, healthier campus community.
+Implementing designated smoke-and-vape-free areas around our campuses is just one way that the University is transforming its built and natural environment to create a happier, healthier campus community.

 Tobacco, cannabis and vaping products contain many harmful carcinogens that negatively impact health and wellbeing.
-Led by Campus + Community Planning, a number of departments and stakeholders collaborated to implement a health-precinct smoke-free area, furthering UBC’s commitment to wellbeing of our people and places, and ensuring that visitors to our hospital and surrounding buildings have access to an environment that supports their healing.
+Led by Campus + Community Planning, a number of departments and stakeholders collaborated to implement a health-precinct smoke-and-vape-free area, furthering UBC’s commitment to wellbeing of our people and places, and ensuring that visitors to our hospital and surrounding buildings have access to an environment that supports their healing.

 The “health precinct” was recommended as a site for a smoke-free area; this informal precinct, where several health-affiliated buildings are situated, is an ideal location because it expands on the UBC Hospital and Vancouver Coastal Health’s existing smoke and vape-free zone policies, while also aligning with the health-related research and services that take place within the buildings.

-The smoke-free boundary is bordered by Agronomy Road, University Boulevard, Wesbrook Mall, and East Mall and will extend to the edge of the sidewalk closest to the hospital site.
+The smoke-and-vape-free boundary is bordered by Agronomy Road, University Boulevard, Wesbrook Mall, and East Mall and will extend to the edge of the sidewalk closest to the hospital site.
 Smoking is permitted outside of this smoke-free area, as long as it is not in buildings, bus shelters, inside university vehicles, or within eight meters of doors and air-intake vents,

 It is particularly important that this area exemplify good health practices, because people go there to heal and get well.
 Providing equitable access to healthy green spaces for patients and visitors, and preventing second hand smoke exposure will help promote their wellbeing.